 "Any time you are led by your values to do purposeful action in the hopes of making the world brighter for other people," you're participating in activism, says Walrond.
 She calls it "lightmaking."

-Lightmaking can look like speaking up for a teammate at a work meeting, donating your time to read with kids at a local after school program, translating your passion for baking for a charity bake sale or using your social media reach to raise the profile of a cause.
+Lightmaking can look like speaking up for a teammate at a work meeting, donating your time to read with kids at a local after-school program, channeling your passion for baking into a charity bake sale or using your social media reach to raise the profile of a cause.

-To become a lightmaker, you can approach the process like you would build a campfire.
+To become a lightmaker, Walrond says you can approach the process like you would build a campfire.

 Make a clearing

 The first step to finding your personal expression of activism is to clear your mind of all the things you think you should do, and instead find a safe and authentic space for the work you want to do, says Walrond.

 That means doing away with all your notions of what activism or activists "should" look like, or what causes you "should" care about most.
 With so many campaigns and hashtags and GoFundMe pages constantly shouting for your attention on social media, it can be hard not to feel pressured toward a cause, and harder still to know what you actually feel called to do.

 Think about the limitations of the space you have to give – that can help cut through some of the noise and find your calling, says Walrond.
 Can you really offer 20 hours of volunteer time a week?
 Does a recurring donation fit into your current budget?
 Do you have time or energy to fact-check social media posts before re-sharing them — or do you risk spreading misinformation about a cause?